kimtoma/kimtoma.github.io/index.md

 **Hi, I’m Kyungsoo** (a.k.a. kimtoma)

-I’m a product designer at [NC](https://kr.ncsoft.com/en/index.do) and living in Seoul.
+I’m a UX designer at [NC](https://kr.ncsoft.com/en/index.do) and living in Seoul.

-Love to share thoughts, designs, and knowledge through various digital medium.
+Love to share thoughts, designs, and knowledge through various digital medium. :-)